 These are just a few of the scams that are out there, so be careful.

 You are very unlikely to get any of your money back if you fall for one of these scams.
 Cryptocurrencies are not recognized as legal tender in many countries, so they do not fit within existing laws, especially if the ICO is overseas.
 The platforms that you transact on are likely not regulated and can be hacked or even fail.

 A hacker can also steal the contents of your digital wallet.
 If hackers steal your digital currency or ICO tokens, you have little hope of getting it back.
 You also have no protection against unauthorized or incorrect debits from your digital wallet.

 Best Hard Wallets!

-I hope you have found this article useful and if you find any good ICO’s let me know or have any questions just leave them in the box below, for me personally trading is still the best way to create Wealth with Crypto but we should be open to having a look at other options.
+I hope you have found this article useful and if you find any good ICO’s let me know or have any questions; leave them in the box below.
+For me personally, trading is still the best way to create Wealth with Crypto, but we should be open to having a look at other options.

 ❗ DISCLAIMER: I am not a financial advisor.
 This is not financial advice.
 The content and material I provide on 2dsirecrypto.com is my opinion only and general in nature.
 Always do your own research before investing any money.
 You should always understand the risks involved in trading and investing and seek advice from licensed professionals before undertaking any investments of your own.